mindspore-ai/docs/docs/mindquantum/docs/source_en/shor_algorithm.md

 T_x|x\rangle \rightarrow |a^x\ mod\ N\rangle
 $$

-Each $T_x$ is controlled by register 1, they only works when the number stored in register 1 is $x$.
+Each $T_x$ is controlled by register 1, and they only works when the number stored in register 1 is $x$.
 Finally, there are a total of $N$ gates, and the entire circuit including these $N$ gates corresponds to the operator $U$.
 Note that $T_x$ is not itself a gate, since it is not a reversible operation.
 Therefore, only when register 2 is in the $|0\rangle$ state, the oracle can give the correct output.

 The following is the compromised Oracle construction method: